COMPASSION FIRST

 Q: How can we help?
 Could you share with us some of the tangible ways we can support the work of Compassion First in fighting human trafficking?

-A: We love to partner with people, and we believe that this work calls for each person who believes she is worth advocating for to give what they can towards the healing and restoration of survivors from their prayer, time, talents, or treasures.
+A: We love to partner with people, and we believe that this work calls for each person who believes she is worth advocating for to give what they can towards the healing and restoration of survivors.
+Run a race.
+Donate your birthday, wedding or anniversary.
+Climb a mountain.
+There is an infinite number of ways you can support Compassion First.
+Go to our Volunteer page to learn more.

-Our operational work needs basic financial support to make this work possible.
-The monthly support of our Survivor Sponsors and Prevention Partners provides loving support, rehabilitation, and hope-filled futures.
-Additionally, you could start a personal fundraiser to benefit Compassion First, become a prayer advocate, donate your time or finances, and share with others about Compassion First on social media and with your community.
+Additionally, you could become a prayer advocate, donate your time or finances, and share with others about Compassion First on social media and with your community.

 You can also support Compassion First by purchasing 139MADE's shirts and other products, while sharing about the amazing work they are doing to fight human trafficking.
 10% of all our sales will be donated to Compassion First.
 CLICK HERE TO SHOP